antgobar/antgobar/README.md

 - Data processing and analytics

 ### 🤔 I’m looking for help with
-- Agrigultural technology i.e. sofware and data solutions in the agriculture domain
+- Agrigultural technology, sofware and data solutions in the agriculture domain
 - Kubernetes